 Harassment on the basis of race, color, religion, or national origin is a form of unlawful discrimination and is prohibited under Title VII of the Civil Rights Act of 1964.
-The Equal Employment Opportunity 37

-Commission explains, in its 1980 "Guidelines on Discrimination Because of Sex," that the principles for defining sexual harassment in the workplace apply as well to harassment based on race, color, religion, and national origin.
+The Equal Employment Opportunity Commission explains, in its 1980 "Guidelines on Discrimination Because of Sex," that the principles for defining sexual harassment in the workplace apply as well to harassment based on race, color, religion, and national origin.
 Thus where harassment based on race, color, religion, or national origin has the "purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment" it rises to the level of unlawful discrimination.
 In addition, the courts have applied these principles to harassment on the basis of age and disability under the Age Discrimination in Employment Act and the Americans with Disabilities Act, respectively.
 Finally, the University applies these principles to harassment on the basis of military status, genetic information, sexual orientation, sexual identity, and gender expression.

-3. Complaint Procedure
+3. Complaint edure

-Any faculty member of the University community who experiences harassment on the basis of sex, race, color, religion, national origin, age, disability, military service, covered veteran's status, genetic information, sexual orientation, gender identity, or gender expression should immediately seek assistance through the Equal Employment Opportunity Office (EEOO) 615 -343-9336.
-The EEOO receives all complaints of unlawful discrimination raised by faculty and staff within the University community and, where possible, assists in the resolution of those complaints.
-If a faculty member alleges harassment on the basis of sex, race, color, religion, national origin, age, disability, military service, covered veteran's status, genetic information, sexual orientation, gender identity, or gender expression by a student, the EEOO will work in conjunction with the University's Title IX and Student Discrimination office, as well as Student Accountability, to address the matter.
+Any member of the University community who experiences discrimination, harassment, or related retaliation on the basis of sex, race, color, religion, national origin, age, disability, military service, covered veteran's status, genetic information, sexual orientation, gender identity, or gender expression should immediately seek assistance through the Equal Opportunity and Access Office (EOA Office), which addresses complaints raised by faculty, staff, postdoctoral fellows/trainees, and students.